mfaani/mfaani/content/posts/career/why-being-first-is-a-game-changer/index.md

 - Greet birthdays of team members or give a hug to a colleague whose recently loss someone.
 - Share what you learned today with others.
 - Talk about great weather.
 How well a meeting went.
-- Being first onto the train station allows you to think with zen.
+- Being first at the office, train station or even waking up early allows you to think with zen.

 Slowly others will follow the new cultural norms you set.
 You'd see people giving each other shout outs.
 Other teams trying to mimic your team's togetherness.